 In this type, you pay the interest rate at the end of the loan term.

 Some lenders allow you to pay off interest rates using a mixture of the ways mentioned above.
-For example, you can choose retained interest for the first 3 or 4 months and then start paying monthly.
+For example, you can choose retained interest for the first 3 or 4 months and then pay monthly.

 Factors Influencing Bridging Loan Interest Rate